Rouxles/antokgvnotes/README.md

 The folders are there to sort out stuff.
 Sometimes I will sort things by date, but most of the time it isn't necessary.

-No need to download anything - you can just click through the folders on this website and click on the MD files.
-They will be formatted on the website (and will look good enough I guess)
+No need to download anything - you can just click through the folders on this website and click on the .md (short for markdown) files.
+They can